Vishagan-hub/Component-failure-analysis-and-prediction/README.md

 **The features description:**

--_Type_: the quality of the product, consisting of a letter L, M, or H.
+- _Type_: the quality of the product, consisting of a letter L, M, or H.
 Meaning low, medium, and high, respectively.

--_Air temperature [K]_: generated using a random walk process .
+- _Air temperature [K]_: generated using a random walk process .

--_Process temperature [K]_: generated using a random walk process .
+- _Process temperature [K]_: generated using a random walk process .

--_Rotational speed [rpm]_: calculated from power of 2860 W, overlaid with a normally distributed noise.
+- _Rotational speed [rpm]_: calculated from power of 2860 W, overlaid with a
+normally distributed noise.

--_Torque [Nm]_: torque values are normally distributed around 40 Nm
+- _Torque [Nm]_: torque values are normally distributed around 40 Nm

--_Tool wear_: The quality variants H/M/L of tool wear
+- _Tool wear_: The quality variants H/M/L of tool wear
 in the process.

 **The targets are:**

--_Target_: failure or no failure (to perform binary classification).
+- _Target_: failure or no failure (to perform binary classification).

--_Failure Type_: type of failure (to perform multiclass classification).
+- _Failure Type_: type of failure (to perform multiclass classification).